tonyYSaliba/Software-Fault-Injector/README.md

 + Multi-threaded debugging support

 #### Types of Errors
 The runtime program will be injected in the Opcode or Data.
-Injection in Opcode causes crash or hung mode (infinite loop) and injection in data causes SDC (Silent Data Corruption)
+Injection in Opcode causes crash or hung mode (infinite loop)and injection in data causes SDC (Silent Data Corruption).

 ## Getting Started